nuig/nuig.github.io/README.md

 ## Updating page content

+:exclamation: **need help? want us to update something? just open an [issue](https://github.com/nuig/nuig.github.io/issues) describing what you want to add/update and someone will do that for you asap.
+If you want to update anything yourself, do it! see instructions below.**

 Assuming you are in the `src` branch (`git checkout src`), the content of each page is in the `_pages/` directory.
-However, if you just want to update the list of members or projects you just have to look at the `_data/` directory (more information below).
+However, if you want to update the list of members or research projects, you'll have to look at the `_data/` and the `_research` directories respectively (more information below).

 * [Home](htts://nuig.github.io) (`/`): [_pages/home.md](https://github.com/nuig/nuig.github.io/blob/src/_pages/home.md)